-Day Trips: Captivating Exhibits at the John F Kennedy Presidential Library and Museum
+The Captivating Exhibits at the John F Kennedy Presidential Library and Museum

 Step back in time and experience the presidency of JFK at his presidential library and museum.

 Anyone who has known me for a long time knows I have a love and fascination for American history.
 Lately, I've been making it a point to visit as many Presidential libraries as I can across the country.
 Just last year, I had the chance to explore the FDR library during my trip through the beautiful Hudson Valley in New York.
-Now, on this Presidents' Day weekend in 2024, I've decided to embark on a day trip to the John F Kennedy presidential library.
+Now, on this Presidents' Day weekend in 2024, I've decided to embark on a day trip to the John F Kennedy Presidential Library.
 Kennedy is an incredibly intriguing president because he symbolizes the endless possibilities that could have unfolded had he not tragically lost his life on that fateful day, November 22, 1963.
 Presidential libraries serve as captivating biographies of our leaders, and this one is certainly no exception.

 I started my tour by watching a film at the entrance to the museum narrated by Kennedy himself on his life story leading up to 1960.
 The films generally run in two theaters and start times are every 15 minutes between theaters.
 The film lasts about 20 minutes and essentially acts as a foundational piece to the museum.
 The interesting aspect is Kennedy never shied away from the fact that he was the son of a diplomat and used that and the connections made by his father to establish his own path in life.
 After walking around this area, I proceeded to walk down to the exhibits area.
 You can also take the elevator, but I opted to take the stairs, because…exercise.